 7 COMMON PROBLEMS CAUSED BY POOR ROOF VENTILATION

-When excessive moisture begins seep into the roof decking it can begin to dissolve the adhesives which hold them together and cause it to warp, sag between rafters or feel spongy when walked on.
+When excessive moisture begins to seep into the roof decking, it can dissolve the adhesives which hold them together and cause it to warp, sag between rafters or feel spongy when walked on.
 This can become a danger for anyone on the roof.

 As heat builds in the attic, air conditioners must work extra hard to keep the air inside the home cool.
 This undue stress on the unit can reduce its life and increase energy costs.

 Similar to how sitting in a cold car on a winter day will cause frost to form on the windows, the same can occur in a poorly vented attic.
 As the attic cools and warms with the day, frost formed inside the attic can melt and drip onto the ceiling.

 Once dammed, water and ice can creep back up under the shingles and underlayment resulting in leaks.
-Proper ventilation and the use of added insulation can help mitigate this melting and freezing process and eliminate ice dams.
+Proper ventilation and added insulation can help mitigate this melting and freezing process and eliminate ice dams.

 If your roof is suffering damage from poor roofing ventilation, Trinity Exteriors is here to help!